imabhisht/log-ingestor/README.md

 **How to Run**

- - First run all the Docker Contianers:
- `sudo sh start.sh`
+- First run all the Docker Contianers: `sudo sh start.sh`

- - Run Python Query App (Install all dependencies first) `python3 query/app.py`
+- ~~Run Python Query App (Install all dependencies first) `python3 query/app.py`~~ (Update: Fixed the Issue)

+- Go to http://localhost:3002, the UI will be loaded (Read the Operator Guider before Proceeding)
+- All logs can be Injected from  ` [POST] http://localhost:3000/logger `
+ Read the API References before Proceeding.

 ## **How to Operate**
 - There is a file `dummy_dataset_injector.py` which will add dummy dataset for testing.
  - All major services will take some time and use atlest 8GiB of Memory during Startup.
+Its a **MicroService Architecture**, so running all standalone services in one machine will eat up some memory.

  - Go to http://localhost:3002, the UI will be loaded
  - There is one main big serach box, where you can search anything, and enjoy the power of Elastic Search
  - There are other search boxes with individual parameters; simply input values into each of them, and the results will dynamically change.
 This feature empowers you to apply multiple parameters simultaneously.